leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

     Let's explorer the situations from kernel and programming language..

-    The C10K problem lighted a way of making less thread/process to serves more connections
+    The C10K problem lighted a way of making less thread/process to serves more connections, how to do this? firstly, we need to unbound I/O operation from process/thread

  ## Programming Models(is is good to mentioned here, maybe better to introduced this in the place which use it, e.g: problem section to explain thread-based pattern, C10K solution to describe the others two pattern)